thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 # Lab201: Discovery and setup
-Get you familliar with jumpbox with proxy socks, use ssh or ptty: `ssh -D 9090 roomX@grease-monkey-vmc.cloud-garage.net` Clone the git repo in home: `git clone https://github.com/thecatpower/VMCwithHCX-Tanzu.git` Take time to discover directory structure, specificaly `~/VMCwithHCX-Tanzu/Lab-Guide_Day2` and `~/VMCwithHCX-Tanzu/Tanzu` dirs.
+Log into the Grease-Monkey jumpbox.
+Open a command-line prompt and run the following command: `ssh roomXX@grease-monkey-vmc.cloud-garage.net`.
+The password is the same for the VDI.

-Setup your favorite browser to use local proxy socks: settings -> advanced -> system -> open your computer's proxy settings -> select socks with localhost:9090
+Clone the git repo in home: `git clone https://github.com/thecatpower/VMCwithHCX-Tanzu.git` Take time to discover directory structure, specifically `~/VMCwithHCX-Tanzu/Lab-Guide_Day2` and `~/VMCwithHCX-Tanzu/Tanzu` dirs.

 test it in running local nginx container on grease-monkey and access it:
 `docker run -d -p $(expr $( ech: ${USER} | sed "s/room//") + 8080):80 --name=${USER} nginx`